-Participants are informed of the risks involved with study abroad programs and are required to read and sign two forms: "Safety and Security Abroad" and "Release and Assumption of Risk."
+Participants are informed of the risks involved with study abroad programs and are required to read and sign the form "Release and Assumption of Risk" (Appendix VIII).
 Additionally, participants are required to enroll in an international health insurance plan, facilitated by GEO.
 GEO maintains all necessary program documents for GEO program participants.
-In general, disclaimers are added to program materials to protect the Faculty Leader, the program sponsor (if any), and the UO against unforeseen changes in program arrangements (e.g., currency fluctuations, increased airfares, any political unrest, etc.).
+In general, disclaimers are added to program materials to protect the Faculty Leader, the program sponsor (if any), and the UO against unforeseen changes in program arrangements (e.g., currency fluctuations, increased airfares, political unrest, etc.).